 Among other reported ghosts is the spirit of a woman, presumed to be the daughter of a family who once inhabited the castle.
 She has been seen to float down the halls before disappearing without a trace.

 Roch Castle is owned by the Griffith-Rochs Foundation and is a popular getaway for couples hoping for a romantic weekend together.
 However, getting some alone time may be a little bit more difficult than it seems.

 As well as being a pain in the neck to spell, Llanthony Secunda Manor is purported to be one of the most haunted locations in all of the United Kingdom.

-As well as a number of extensions and remodelling, the manor has seen its fair share of owners.
-In fact, the manor once belonged to King Henry VIII, although most historians are sceptical that he ever actually visited the home..
+As well as many extensions and remodelling, the manor has seen its fair share of owners.
+In fact, the manor once belonged to King Henry VIII, although most historians are sceptical that he ever actually visited the home…

-The building fell into a state of disrepair towards the end of the 20th Century but was eventually purchased by an American lady who set about restoring it to its former glory.
+The building fell into a state of disrepair towards the end of the 20th Century.
+Still, it was eventually purchased by an American lady who set about restoring it to its former glory.
 The manor is now a much-lauded holiday home which has proven popular with travellers from all over the world, some aware of its paranormal reputation and some just hoping for a quiet place to stay.

 The building has been the site of much paranormal activity throughout its history, but recent developments to the property seem to have caused unexplainable occurrences to increase tenfold.